Home » Blog » Asia » Thailand Travel Guide » What to Pack When Going to Thailand: 2 Week Packing List

 Type of Shoes to Take to Thailand

 Another part of your Thailand outfit is footwear.
-What to wear in Thailand in terms of footwear can be boiled down to sandals, easy slip-on shoes and sneakers.
+What to wear in Thailand in terms of footwear can be boiled down to sandals, easy slip-on shoes and sneakers for longer walks or hiking.
+I also like to wear sneakers when riding a scooter.

 For sandals, just know that the pedestrian walkways around Thailand are not as developed as in Western countries.
-Often times, city grime may ruin your shoes, best not to opt for white or light colours.
-For this reason, I also shoes that you can easily wash off.
+Many times, city grime may ruin your shoes, best not to opt for white or light colours.
+For this reason, I also like shoes that you can easily wash off.
+On my last trip to Thailand I did actually bring white shoes, but they were one of my older pairs which proofed to be the right choice as they did get dirty but I didn't mind.

-Flip flops are okay, especially rubber ones like Havaianas that are easy to clean.
+Flip flops are okay, especially rubber ones like Havaianas which are easy to clean.
 They are also convenient for temple visits as you can take them off and slip them back on easily.

 When planning a trip to visit all the incredible Thai islands and you have sensitive feet, you might want to pack some water sports shoes like these.
 They are pretty light and fit your luggage easily.